C-2: UNDERGRADUATE REGISTRATION

 Principles Related to the Registration Process

-- Prior to registration, students must agree to and accept the Financial Responsibility Statement (FRS), which affirms their commitment and understanding that registering for courses means they agree to pay all tuition charges and fees when billed by the University.
-Completing the FRS enables the student to proceed to register for specific courses.
-The FRS is completed once each semester prior to initial registration.
+- Prior to registration, students will have registration holds on their accounts, which prevents them from registering.
+Students must agree to and accept the Financial Responsibility Agreement (FRA), which affirms their commitment and understanding that registering for courses means they agree to pay all tuition charges and fees when billed by the University.
+Completing the FRA enables a student to proceed to register for specific courses by releasing the registration hold.
+The FRA is completed once each semester prior to initial registration.

-- Prior to any registration activity, students are encouraged to meet with their designated academic adviser or appropriate advising center personnel, to plan a course of study.
+- Prior to registration, pre-major students must indicate their major preference in the student self-service online registration system (i.e., LionPATH).
+Prior to any registration activity, students are encouraged to meet with their designated academic adviser, or appropriate advising center personnel, to plan a course of study.
 Both the adviser and advisee share responsibility for making the advising relationship succeed.

 - Students should complete the registration process and finalize course schedules prior to the first day of the semester.

-- The registration system enables students to register for courses at more than one campus in the same semester.
-Some restrictions apply.
+- The registration system enables students to register for courses at more than one campus in the same semester through Multi Campus Registration as detailed in section 10.
+This process requires approval from the non-home campus and is normally limited to classes that have seats available the week prior to the start of classes.
+Additional restrictions may apply.

 1. Registration System

 The campus Registrar is responsible for providing semester-by-semester registration instructions to students, advisers, faculty, and staff.
-Registration instructions are published on the web.
+Registration instructions are published on the Registrar website.

 The registration process is continuous in nature.
-Students are encouraged to begin the registration process by meeting with their academic adviser.
-Each student is assigned a "first date to register.”
-Starting with this first date, the student may initially register and subsequently adjust the registration as appropriate and necessary.
+Each student is assigned a "first date to register."
+Starting with this first date, the student may initially register for courses and subsequently adjust their course registrations as appropriate and necessary.
+Students are encouraged to begin the registration process by meeting with their academic adviser in advance of their first date to register.
 The fundamental goal of this process is to finalize course registrations before the first day of the semester.

 Students are obligated to pay applicable tuition and fees once they are registered for courses.

 Students who have registered for courses receive a statement of tuition and fees from the Bursar's office.
-This statement includes the amount due as well as possible credits resulting from applicable scholarships, loans, grants, and other forms of financial assistance.
+This statement includes the amount to be paid and possible credits resulting from applicable scholarships, loans, grants, and other forms of financial assistance.
 In some cases, because of possible financial credits, a student may not be required to make payment to the University.
-In other cases, a student may be due a refund from the University.
+In other cases, a student may be owed a refund from the University.

-Consequences of Non-Payment: Failure to complete payment of tuition and fees may result in a hold as defined in AAPPM N-2: Holds on Student Registrations.
-In addition, non-payment could have any or all of the following implications:
+Consequences of non-payment: Failure to complete payment of tuition and fees may result in a hold on registration as defined in AAPPM N-2: Holds on Student Registrations.
+In addition, non-payment could have any, or all, of the following implications:

 - Prevention of registration for future semesters